New Israel Fund: Grantmaking

 In 2014, NIF contributed about US$24 million to groups in Israel.

 In September 2010, NIF published guidelines defining who is eligible to receive its grants on its website for the first time.

 Naomi Paiss, NIF's vice president of public affairs, says that it is the actions of grantee organizations that are looked at to determine whether they qualify for funding, and not the personal views of individuals involved.
 In her words, NIF "won't support organizations working to deny the Jewish people's right to sovereign self-determination".
 She explains that it is not relevant whether the "leaders of (Israeli-)Arab organizations prefer a multinational, multicultural state" so long as the work by the grantees is not "designed to change the State of Israel".

 NGOs

 In 2014 NIF had a budget of $31,057,804, and awarded $14.7 million in grants to grantees including Adalah, B'Tselem, Breaking the Silence, Association for Civil Rights in Israel, the Council for Peace and Security, Molad: The Center for the Renewal of Israeli Democracy, Mossawa Center and Alliance Israélite Universelle; in addition, NIF directs "donor advised" grants in which supporters make gifts directly to NGOs on advice from NIF grant experts.
+As of 2023 NIF also funded the nonprofit organizations Tzedek Centers and FakeReporter.